showeremoji/google-ctf18-quals/perfectsec/README.md

 `m = f(c, key_size, N, inv(2)**e%N)`.

-Anfter about an hour of `1024` requests to the server and soem restarts,
+Anfter about an hour of `1024` requests to the server and some restarts, we founally got an `m`.

-## Extracting the flag
+## Extracting the flag..
-can be done by converting the int to ascii, easiest done going via hex:
+..can be done by converting the int to ascii, easiest done going via hex:

 ```python
 def int2ascii(v):